RyanNgCT/CS2106-prep/Week 3/Lecture 3 - Process Scheduling.md

 ### B5.
 Policies
 These are the ways that CPU scheduling can occur.
 1. **Non-preemptive**
-	- process stays scheduled in the running state until it blocks or *gives up CPU voluntarily*
+	- process currently in the running state stays as such until it *blocks* or *gives up CPU voluntarily* (process cannot be interrupted)

 2. **Preemptive**
-	- process is provided a time quota to run, but it can **block** or choose to **give up** the time slice early
+	- process is provided a time quota to run, but it can **block** or choose to **give up** the time slice early (process can be interrupted)
 	- at the end of the quota, *another process* gets selected where available and the running process is suspended
+	- Given that process $A$ which has a longer remaining CPU burst than process $B \implies$ priority given for process $B$

+The order of process execution will change depending on which of the above is used.
 ### B6.
 Steps
 - scheduler is triggered and the OS takes over
 - if context switch is required, then the current running process context is saved and placed on the blocked or ready queue